 Please be aware that, even though they will allow you to switch flight (eg easyJet) some airlines may charge a change fee.
 Ryanair has stated that such a fee will apply, and that you will also have to pay any difference in fare (something which many other airlines are saying).

 Package holiday operators such as Tui have said that they will not take travellers to destinations where there is a need to quarantine on return.
-This includes both mainland Spain and the islands.
-Tui have cancelled package holidays to the mainland and are working on cancelling holidays to the islands – you can choose to get a full refund, or amend your holiday for free (plus an additional incentive).
+Tui have been cancelling holidays to effected destinations – you can choose to get a full refund, or amend your holiday for free (plus an additional incentive).
 Jet2 were allowing customers to change their holiday free of charge, but they won’t allow you to cancel.
 If your package holiday is cancelled by the company you were due to travel with then you are legally entitled to a full refund (legally within 2 weeks, although the travel industry is currently on its knees), but this may take time coming through.

-If you decide to go ahead and travel to Spain, including the islands, then, because the FCO are now advising against all but essential travel, it’s highly unlikely that you’ll be covered by your travel insurance.
+If you decide to go ahead and travel to a country where the FCO advise against all but essential travel, it’s highly unlikely that you’ll be covered by your travel insurance.

 If your airline hasn’t cancelled your flight and you don’t wish to travel then, if you had your insurance in place and you booked before the pandemic (most insurers agree this date to be 13 March), then you should get a refund from insurance.
 If you booked after this date then you’re unlikely to be covered (Nationwide Flex account may be an exception).